Turning Lessons into Games: My Journey with Canva Code

 Number System Explorer

-Calling back to my first test on that Teach First Training Day, this is a more refined converter between different number systems, including binary, hexadecimal, octal, and Base64.
+Calling back to my first test on that Teach First Training Day, this is a more refined converter between different number systems, including Binary, Hexadecimal, octal, and Base64.
 This fits well into a lesson / unit on data representation.
-The Base64 representation can be compared to YouTube url's (video IDs).

 Final Comments